Avanhoo/CircuitPython/README.md

 ## Reflection

-I had a very easy job making the lcd work as I already had code for it, though many people had lcd troubles.
-The temperature sensor gave a very large output (think in the ten thousands), and though I found formulas to convert it to degrees, they didn't work, so I just found a random number to multiply it by that worked in giving me a degree reading.
+I had a very easy job making the lcd work as I already had code for it, though lcd's are often finicky.
+The temperature sensor gave a very large number as an output (10,000+), and though I found formulas to convert it to degrees, they didn't work, so I just found a random number to multiply it by that worked in giving me a degree reading.
+I'm not sure if this is accurate to be honest, as I believe the output scales with voltage, and I didn't do any fancy multiplication.